-How do I purchase or commission a piece of furniture?
+How do I order a piece of furniture?

-You can either purchase a stock item which is the quickest, easiest and most cost-effective option and ideal for those wishing to purchase an Edward Johnson piece immediately.
+You can purchase a ‘Made & Ready’ item.
+This is the quickest, easiest and most cost-effective option and ideal for those wishing to purchase an Edward Johnson piece immediately.

-Collaborate on a Bespoke design: This service is ideal for those who want something truly individual and are happy to spend the time collaborating on their own bespoke design.
-Edward talks through the commissioning process in more detail in this video.
+You can commission a completely bespoke design.
+This is ideal for those who want something truly individual and are happy to spend the time collaborating on their own bespoke design.

 If you would like to find out more, or have any further questions, please contact us or give us a call on 01243 696606.